 The Designated Safeguarding Lead is responsible for child protection and safeguarding issues.
 Any member of staff concerned about a pupil should tell the Designated Safeguarding Lead immediately.
-If the Designated Safeguarding Lead is unavailable, you should speak to the deputy Designated Safeguarding Lead (s) / another member of the Child and Family Team.
+If the Designated Safeguarding Lead is unavailable, you should speak to another member of the Safeguarding Team.
+We will ensure that our DSL and Deputy DSLs are given enough time to support staff and pupils with new safeguarding and welfare concerns and handle referrals to children's social care and other agencies where appropriate following the advice in the "Schools COVID-19 operational guidance (applies until Step 4)" (DfE guidance July 2021).